champax/pysolhttpclient/README.md

-pysol_httpclient
+pysolhttpclient
 ============

 Welcome to pysol

 Copyright (C) 2013/2017 Laurent Labatut / Laurent Champagnac

-pysol_httpclient is a set an HTTP client Apis
+pysolhttpclient is a set an HTTP client Apis

 They are gevent based
 They support urllib3 and geventhttpclient implementations